flyisland/gitaly/doc/design_ha.md

 - Clients execute `git-push(1)`.

-- Creation of tags via GitLab's `UserCreateTag` RPC.
+- Creation of tags using the GitLab `UserCreateTag` RPC.

 - Merges and rebases when accepting merge requests.